-- What office are you seeking, and what are your qualifications?
+- What office are you seeking, and what qualifications do you possess that make you qualified to serve in that office?

-- What would you do to strengthen the relationship between the ACB national leadership and state and special-interest affiliates?
+- What would you do to strengthen the relationship between the ACB national board and affiliates?

-- In light of the current national economic crisis, how can long-term financial stability be achieved for ACB?
+- How can long-term financial stability be achieved for ACB?

-Candidates may address each item with a maximum of 300 words.
-Submit material in any of the following accessible, readable media: hard-copy print or braille, computer disk (in ASCII text, WordPerfect 5.1 or Microsoft Word formats), or via e-mail.
+Candidates should answer each question with a maximum of 300 words.
+Submit answers in any accessible, readable media, i.e., in hard-copy print or braille, computer disk (in ASCII text, WordPerfect 5.1, or Microsoft Word formats), or via e-mail.
 Pasting the text into an e-mail message is preferable to sending attachments, but attachments in ASCII text, Microsoft Word or WordPerfect 5.1 will be accepted.
-Please note that the national office has Word 2003, and is unable to open documents in newer versions of Word.
+Please note that the national office has an older version of Word; do not send your Word documents as .docx files.
 Submissions will not be accepted via telephone, voice mail, audiocassette, or in handwriting.

 Note that we will not edit submissions for spelling, grammar, or content.
 Submissions will be coded into HTML for placement on the web site.
 It is our webmaster's role to convert documents into HTML; we will not accept submissions which you have coded in this format yourself.

 Word counts are based on the total number of words in each answer, with each answer being a maximum of 300 words.
-Word counts will be determined through the use of Microsoft Word's "word count" feature, in which every word contained in the answer enters into the total word count.
-Hard-copy submissions will be converted into electronic format then counted.
+Word counts will be determined through the use of MS Word's "word count" feature, in which every word contained in the answer enters into the total word count.
+Hard copy submissions will be converted into electronic format then counted.
 Entries for each answer will terminate at the end of the sentence containing the 300th word.

 Submissions should be mailed, either by postal delivery or electronic mail, so that they reach the ACB national office no later than 11:59 p.m.
-Eastern time on June 1, 2013.
+Eastern time on May 31, 2008.
 When we receive a declared candidate's materials, we will check the membership database to ensure that he or she is a member in good standing.
-The online candidates' page will be available at the ACB web site as soon after the submission deadline as possible.
+The online candidates' page will be available at the ACB web site as soon after we have received all the submissions as possible, so that members will have access to the information in time for June membership meetings of local chapters.
 The pages will be available online no later than 11:59 p.m.
-Eastern time on June 15, and will remain online at www.acb.org until the conclusion of convention.
+Eastern time on Friday, June 6, and will remain online at www.acb.org until the conclusion of convention.

 We encourage ACB members who have computer access to share the contents of the candidates' page with members who do not.
-Anyone who does not have Internet access to the candidates' page may call the ACB national office and request the information in an accessible format.
+Anyone who does not have Internet access to the candidates' page may call the ACB national office and request that the information be read.
 An announcement will go out to all ACB lists when the page is up and ready for viewing.